ThatOneMattGuy/TransactionMatchingReport/README.md

 - this resulted in a list of hardcoded rules for each edge case, that still missed catching all valid matches and required constant updates as new exceptions were discovered

 ### Solution
-Instead of relying on EXACT matches across one or TWO signals, THIS version uses a **scoring model** to evaluate transactions based on POSSIBLE matches across ALL signals.
+Instead of relying on EXACT matches across one or TWO signals, THIS version evaluates transactions based on POSSIBLE matches across ALL signals, using a **weightable scoring model** where each signal can be 'tuned' to contribute differently to the overall match 'strength'.
 Each transaction is then assigned a total score on a SPECTRUM of how likely it is to be a match, and results can then be filtered using a chosen 'confidence threshold'.

 This approach is more flexible, scalable, and consequently more EFFECTIVE